285 Tallassee Rd. Athens, GA 30606 • 706-521-5477 • firstname.lastname@example.org

 The truth is, I'm not a fan of homework -- not as a teacher, and not as a parent.
-I would encourage nightly reading but that is something I trust families to do.
+We strongly encourage nightly reading.
+If students do not know their multiplication facts, they should practice those until memorized as well.
 I can't promise that I would never ask anything to be done outside of school, but generally speaking, I place as much importance on free time after school as I do learning in school

 What about Social Studies?

 Whew, that's a broad topic!
 According to the National Council for Social Studies (NCSS), the subject encompasses "anthropology,